kaustubhnair02/OrionInternship-23/README.md

 requirement.txt

-# AEMS House Prediction Model - Summer Internship
+# AMES House Prediction Model - Summer Internship
 The AEMS House Prediction Model is a data science project aimed at developing a predictive model for house prices based on data collected from the Advanced Estate Management System (AEMS) database.
 The model utilizes various features such as house size, location, number of bedrooms, and other relevant attributes to estimate the price of a house.
 By leveraging machine learning algorithms and data analysis techniques, the model aims to provide accurate predictions to assist homeowners, real estate agents, and potential buyers in making informed decisions.

 ## Table of Contents